kmlcnclk/exzi-case-study-backend/README.md

 - `name` (string): The user's name.
 - `email` (string): The user's email.
 - `password` (string): The user's password.
-- `confirmationPassword` (string): Confirmation of the user's password.
+- `passwordConfirmation` (string): Confirmation of the user's password.

 ### Get User By ID